Estafet-LTD/StackinaBox/OCP/ocp-setup.md

 ## Network setup

-Set up the host only network by th efollowing:
+Set up the host only network by the following:

 * Update /etc/hosts file and add the following lines